CH-YellowOrange/Aatrox-Cheng.github.io/_pages/about.md

 Unlike most good AI researchers, I am a "garbage maker".
 If you want to work with me, be prepared to be ripped off.
 Of course, if you don't mind leaving a stain on your resume, you can choose to communicate with me.

+In the future, after finishing this boring Ph.D., I will study for a second Ph.D. on the intersection of bioinformatics and statistics.
+If you ask why, the first Ph.D. was just for finding a job and making a living, while the second one is the field I am really interested in.